The Monarch Butterfly—An Illustration of Transformation—Emerge

-Which leads us to the last event of the life of a Monarch
+This lesson leads us to the last event of the life of a Monarch.

 The Home Stretch

-This area in which they settle is at about 10,000 feet in elevation and speaks to us of the Kingdom of Heaven.
+The area in which they settle is at about 10,000 feet in elevation.
+The height of this area speaks to us of the Kingdom of Heaven.

 — Job 22:12

-They fly to what is known as a micro-climate, which is a small area that differs greatly in climate than the areas that surround it.
+The Monarchs fly to what is known as a micro-climate.
+A micro-climate is a small area that differs greatly in climate than the areas that surround it.
 It is a 56,000 (4x14000) Hector biosphere.
-This can demonstrate for us the differing of atmospheres of earth and heaven as described by John's vision of the new heavens and new earth that he saw and as he was carried away by the Spirit to a great and high mountain.
+A micro-climate can demonstrate for us the differing atmospheres of earth and heaven as described by John's vision of the new heavens and new earth that he saw and as he was carried away by the Spirit to a great and high mountain.